Accessible Word Documents

-Microsoft Word is the most common used word processor on the market today.
+Microsoft Word is the most commonly used word processor on the market today.
 Accessible Word documents benefit not only the people with disabilities, but also the people without.
-Accessible Word documents also make you easier to convert them into other accessible formats like PDF or aspx.
-Next we will discuss how we can make Word documents accessible.
+Accessible Word documents also convert easily into other accessible formats, like PDF or ASPX.
+Below, we will discuss how to make Word documents accessible.

 Headings

 Using heading style (Heading 1, Heading 2, Heading 3...) can let you build up a good and accessible document structure.
-A good structure document with headings will make screen reader users much easier to navigate through your document.
-Microsoft Word has its built-in feature to allow you to create heading structure in your document.
+A well-structured document with headings will make it much easier for screen reader users to navigate through your document.
+Microsoft Word has built-in features that allow you to create a heading structure in your document.
 Click on Home and choose your heading style.

-Numbered or bulleted list will provide a good visual layout for your list items and make your document more readable for assistive technology users.
+Numbered or bulleted lists will provide a good visual layout for your list items and make your document more readable for assistive technology users.

-Using paragraph spacing feature of Word to do the spacing between paragraphs will avoid generating empty paragraphs by hitting Enter key.
-Also creating column with column tool will make your regular document, newsletter, flyer and so on more readable in a consistent reading order.
+Using the paragraph spacing feature of Word to do the spacing between paragraphs will avoid the empty paragraphs that are generated by hitting the Enter key.
+Also, creating columns with the column tool will make your regular document, newsletter, flyer, etc. more readable by having a consistent reading order.
 Click on Page Layout and choose Spacing.

-It is recommended people use font size at least 12 for body text and 18 for title.
-This will benefit the people with visual impairments, especially for low vision.
+It is recommended to use a minimum font size of 12 for body text and 18 for title.
+This will benefit people with visual impairments, especially those with low vision.

-Provide alternative texts to all non-text elements such as images, pictures, photos, etc. if such non-text elements convey information.
-The alternative texts should convey the equivalent information with non-text elements.
-Right click the image, choose Edit Alt Text, and then add alternative text under Alt Text.
+Provide alternative text for all non-text elements, such as images, graphics, etc., if such non-text elements convey information.
+The alternative text must convey the equivalent information of non-text elements.
+Right-click the image, choose Edit Alt Text, and then add alternative text under Alt Text.

 Tables

-You'd better consider a table of contents if you have a long document.
-Once you have a good heading structure, it will be easy to create your searchable table of content.
+Consider a table of contents if you have a long document.
+Once you have a good heading structure, it will be easy to create your searchable table of contents.
 Click on References and choose Table of Contents.

 Links

-In order to make a meaningful hyperlink text other than just a URL address, provide a text description which best describes your URL address.
-Right click on your link, choose Edit Hyperlink and then insert your description text after Text to display.
+In order to make meaningful hyperlink text (other than just a URL address), provide a text description that best describes your URL address.
+Right-click on your link, choose Edit Hyperlink, and insert your description text after Text to display.

-Ensure the background and foreground colors have sufficient contrast, e.g. white and black.
-Do not use the color as an exclusive means to convey information.
+Ensure the background and foreground colors have sufficient contrast (e.g., white and black).
+Do not use color as an exclusive means to convey information.

 This will benefit people with learning disabilities.